w3c/wai-curricula/content/content-author/structure.md

 Optional ideas to teach the learning outcomes:

+* Demonstrate the use of voice commands, keystrokes, and gestures provided by assistive technologies and adaptive strategies to navigate web pages through paragraphs and lists.
+Explore advanced functionality that some tools provide, such as presenting all lists in a list where users can select the list they are interested in.
+Examples of how people with disabilities interact with the Web are provided in [How People with Disabilities Use the Web](https://www.w3.org/WAI/people-use-web/).
 * Explain different uses of paragraphs to group thematic units.
-Explain that providing the paragraphs is an authors responsibility, defining how these paragraphs look like is a designers responsibility, and implementing markup for these paragraphs is a developers responsibility.
+Providing the paragraphs is an author's responsibility.
+Defining how these paragraphs look like is a designer's responsibility.
+Implementing markup for these paragraphs is a developer's responsibility.
 * Explain uses of ordered lists (where numbering does not matter) and unordered lists (where numbering matters).
-Explain that providing these lists is an authors responsibility, defining how these lists look like is a designers responsibility, and implementing markup for these lists is a developers responsibility.
+Providing these lists is an author's responsibility.
+Defining how these lists look like is a designer's responsibility.
+Implementing markup for these lists is a developer's responsibility.
-* Demonstrate approaches to group related content for easier processing.
-For example, appropriate spacing between different content sections and use of paragraphs and lists to group related content.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students about different uses of paragraphs and lists.
-Assess how students recall different uses of paragraphs and lists.
+* Short Answer Questions &mdash; Ask students about the purpose of paragraphs, unordered lists, andd ordered lists.
+Assess how students describe the purpose of paragraphs, unordered lists, and ordered lists.
-* Practical &mdash; Give students a set of related items where numbering matters and a set of related items where numbering does not matter.
-Ask them to provide the correct type of list for each..
-Assess how students use ordered and unordered lists.
+* Practical &mdash; Give students a piece of content and ask them to group related content using paragraphs and lists.
+Assess how students use paragraphs and lists to group related content.

 {% include excol.html type="end" %}